 • your board spends more time discussing details than big picture items.

-Spokes’ upcoming Board Academy provides the perfect opportunity to explore:
+Spokes’ Board Academy provides the perfect opportunity to explore:

 • Board Member roles and responsibilities